Jungyeong-Eom/livecon/README.md

 ## 🤝 Contributing

-This is currently a private project.
-For inquiries about contributing, please contact the project manager.
+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+### How to Contribute

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## 📄 License

-This project is under a proprietary license.
-For more information, please refer to the [LICENSE](LICENSE) file.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Third-Party Libraries

+This project uses the following open-source libraries:

+- **cryptography** (Apache License 2.0 / BSD) - Cryptographic operations
+- **PyMySQL** (MIT License) - MySQL database connectivity
+- **PyInstaller** (GPL 2.0 with exception) - Executable building
+- **Pillow** (HPND License) - Image processing

 ---

 **© 2025 LIVECON IoT Team.
-All rights reserved.**
+Released under MIT License.**